 Video Memory (VRAM)

 All these four graphics cards come with 8GB memory having 256-bit interface or bus width, but they differ in memory type, speed and bandwidth.
 GTX 1070 and GTX 1070 Ti comes with GDDR5 memory having memory speed of 8Gbps offering bandwidth of 256 GB/s.
 GTX 1080 comes with GDDR5X memory which is a bit faster at 10 Gbps and offers bandwidth of 320 GB/s.
 RTX 2070 comes with the latest GDDR6 memory which is much faster than GDDR5 and GDDR5X memory with clock speed of 14 Gbps and offers memory bandwidth of 448 GB/s, which is massive.
-So, clearly here RTX 2070 is much ahead in terms of memory performance and it does make a difference in performance especially at higher resolution gaming i.e. at 1440p and 4K and memory intensive tasks.
+So, clearly here RTX 2070 is much ahead in terms of memory performance and it does make a difference in performance, especially at higher resolution gaming i.e. at 1440p and 4K and memory-intensive tasks.

-All these graphics cards support features and APIs such as DirectX12, OpenGL 4.5, OpenCL, Vulkan, G-Sync for eliminate screen tearing in games, Nvidia, Ansel, GPU Boost and all are VR Ready graphics cards.
+All these graphics cards support features and APIs such as DirectX12, OpenGL 4.5, OpenCL, Vulkan, G-Sync to eliminate screen tearing in games, Nvidia, Ansel, GPU Boost, and all are VR Ready graphics cards.
 RTX 1070 goes two steps further when it comes to advanced technologies as it supports Real Time Ray Tracing for creating lifelike shadows and lighting in games and Deep Learning Super-Sampling (DLSS) which is Anti-aliasing performed using Deep Learning and AI through Tensor cores and is much faster compared to traditional Anti-aliasing techniques.
 The card also sports a USB Type-C port at the rear or back that supports VirtualLink for connecting next generation VR headsets directly to it.
-The feature that RTX 2070 lacks and other cards have is the support is SLI technology for establishing multi-GPU setup in a single PC.
+The feature that RTX 2070 lacks and other cards have is the support is SLI technology for establishing a multi-GPU setup in a single PC.

 Here are the benchmarks of these graphics cards in different games.

 From the above benchmarks, you can clearly see that RTX 2070 is the fastest card of all.
-It is around 30% faster than GTX 1070, 15% faster than GTX 1070 Ti and 7% faster than GTX 1080 in regular games with no support for Ray Tracing and DLSS.
+It is around 30% faster than GTX 1070, 15% faster than GTX 1070 Ti, and 7% faster than GTX 1080 in regular games with no support for Ray Tracing and DLSS.

 Pricing & Availability

 When it comes to pricing then GTX 1070 is the cheapest of the lot while RTX 2070 is the costliest.
-GTX 1070 Ti and GTX 1080 sits between the GTX 1070 and RTX 2070.
-The MSRP of the Founders Edition of these cards is as follows; GTX 1070 at $399, GTX 1070 Ti at $449, GTX 1080 at $549 and RTX 2070 at $599.
-RTX 2070 is a relatively newer card and its availability can be a concern and you can get it at a higher price than MSRP.
+GTX 1070 Ti and GTX 1080 sit between the GTX 1070 and RTX 2070.
+The MSRP of the Founders Edition of these cards is as follows; GTX 1070 at $399, GTX 1070 Ti at $449, GTX 1080 at $549, and RTX 2070 at $599.
+RTX 2070 is a relatively newer card and its availability can be a concern you can get it at a higher price than MSRP.
 You can check the prices of all these cards from different graphics card manufacturers from the links given below.